CodeForPhilly/Projects-101/README.md

+# Welcome to Code for Philly!
+Here you'll find resources to support your civic hacking efforts.
+We're actively growing and improving this repository.
+Want to help or have a suggestion?
+Please share by opening an issue!

 # Resources
 - [Projects 101 Blueprint - Link to Google Slides](https://docs.google.com/a/codeforphilly.org/presentation/d/1d7zazkSMwshShctmlLavJHFl9EQVUxavuwTaaudGEZ8/edit?usp=sharing)
   - Why does the Code for Philly Project Blueprint exist?